To tux or not to tux, that is the question. And you can’t answer it unless you know the difference between a suit and a tux.

 The decision boils down to two factors:

 A tux will look stunning if you’re going for a very high-end or formal affair.
-Depending on your color scheme, you can add a modern twist by choosing A color other than black.
+Depending on your color scheme, you can add a modern twist by choosing a color other than black.
 For example, heather gray tuxedos are on trend right now, as are slate blue tuxedos.

 You might want to consider a tropical black tie for a destination or beachside wedding.
 This consists of a tux with a white dinner jacket instead of the traditional black.